thegautam/gk/index.md

 ### Work

+#### 2023-Current: Applied ML, Stripe
+In 2023, I started a new Applied ML team at Stripe to bring LLMs & foundational models to Stripe.
+We are exploring applications in our Documentation, Support, and even payment network products.

-#### 2021-Current: Risk Intelligence, Stripe
+#### 2020-2023: Fraud Intelligence, Stripe

-I lead one of the Risk Machine Learning teams at Stripe.
-We are directly responsible for reducing losses and maintaining our reputation with financial partners.
-We're building state-of-the-art ML and backend systems that scale with Stripe.
-If you're interested in ML or backend engineering roles, I'd love to hear from you!
+I led the Fraud prevention ML & engineering teams at Stripe.
+We reduced losses by double digits YoY while improving onboaring experience for Stripe users.
+We built state-of-the-art ML and backend systems that scaled with Stripe.
+Here are some of the models & systems the team shipped:
+* Transformer model on sequences of API calls to detect fraud patterns
+* Unsupervised clustering model that finds novel fraud attacks
+* Large scale distributed fraud detection model
+* Anomaly detection system to detect risky behavior
+* Bringing ML infra to industry standards -- auto-training, feature store, and debugging
+* Online streaming system to run ML models and make decisions in realtime

-#### 2019-2020: Applied ML, Lyft
+#### 2018-2020: Applied ML, Lyft
 I pitched and led the Applied ML team.
 Here are some projects that the team delivered:
 * Ride destination recommendations with a [transformer based model](https://eng.lyft.com/how-lyft-predicts-your-destination-with-attention-791146b0a439)
 * Revenue-optimizing mode recommendations model